Sign in →

 Clinical Information

-Adrenocorticotropic hormone (ACTH) is synthesized by the pituitary in response to corticotropin-releasing hormone (CRH), which is released by the hypothalamus.
+Corticotropin (previously adrenocorticotropic hormone: ACTH) is synthesized by the pituitary in response to corticotropin-releasing hormone (CRH), which is released by the hypothalamus.
 ACTH stimulates adrenal cortisol production.
-Plasma ACTH and cortisol levels exhibit peaks (6-8 a.m.) and troughs (11 p.m.).
+Plasma ACTH and cortisol levels exhibit peaks (6-8 a.m.) and nadir (11 p.m.).

 Disorders of cortisol production that might affect circulating ACTH concentrations include: